-During the research phase for our trip to the Czech Republic, I read about some of the spa experiences they offer.
+During the research phase for our trip to the Czech Republic, I read about the spa experiences they offer.
 Specifically, beer spas.
 There were several, in fact, all across the country.
 This unique (though gimmicky) concept immediately piqued my interest.

 I ended up choosing one in the heart of Prague called Spa Beerland (Pivni Lazne in Czech).
 The photos on their website looked the prettiest.
 What can I say, I’m all about aesthetics, especially when shopping for a relaxing spa.
-Their website recommended booking reservations in advance, so I chose an evening when we didn’t have anything pre-planned and made a booking for the two of us.
+Their website recommended booking reservations in advance.
+So I chose an evening when we didn’t have anything pre-planned and made a booking for the two of us.
 Mark wasn’t completely sold on the idea, not being a spa-guy.
 But he figured it might be fun, and the addition of unlimited beer consumption helped sway him.

 Just a few of the selling points of the beer spa included:

 - unlimited consumption of beer while you’re there

 - fresh, homemade beer bread included in the price

 - private room